mroth/tinygeoip/README.md

   "location": {
-    "latitude": 59.4333,    // Approximate latitude of IP "longitude": 18.05,     // Approximate longitude of IP "accuracy_radius": 200  // Accuracy radius, in km, for the lat/long
+    "latitude": 59.4333,    // Approximate latitude of IP "longitude": 18.05,     // Approximate longitude of IP "accuracy_radius": 200  // Accuracy radius, in km, for the location }
-  }
 }
 ```